 Brown Rice Pasta: Although high in calories, with a 2 ounce portion boasting 200 calories, brown rice pasta cooks well and is loaded with insoluble fiber.

 Pros: It holds up well, holding a firm but soft texture.
 With all if its insoluble fiber, brown rice pasta will keep your digestive system regular and help with bloating.

-Cons: The high calorie content means even small portions of this pasta alternative will add up quickly.
-Use sparingly as a side dish or load it up with veggies as a main dish to keep the calories at bay! (photo credit)
+Cons: The high calorie content means that even small portions of this pasta alternative will add up quickly.
+Use sparingly as a side dish or load it up with veggies as a main dish to keep the calories at bay!

-Shirataki Noodles: You’ve probably seen them advertised as “Miracle Noodles”.
-These zero calorie, fat-free pasta alternative noodles are made from the root of the Konnyaku Imo plant.
-They are loaded with fiber and are easy to prepare, just rinse and blanche.
+Shirataki Noodles: You’ve probably seen them advertised as “Miracle Noodles.”
+These zero calorie, fat-free pasta noodle alternatives are made from the root of the Konnyaku Imo plant.
+They are loaded with fiber and are easy to prepare.

 Pros: With no calories, no fat, no cook time, and no taste, they take on the flavor of whatever you have with them.
 No fuss.
 No guilt.

 Pros: Clearly being a vegetable to begin with, the spaghetti squash does little to mask what it is, and so it delivers an honest veggie texture.
-But, it is also a healthy and interesting way to enjoy your favorite pasta dishes and you don’t feel like you’re sacrificing good taste for healthier options.
+But it’s also a healthy and interesting way to enjoy your favorite pasta dishes, and you don’t feel like you’re sacrificing good taste for healthier options.

 Cons: To cook a whole squash, you’re looking at a 30 minute process.
 With pasta dishes as typically quick, go-to meals, this alternative is better if prepared the day before.